 Staffa has one of the world's most spectacular natural marvels in Fingal's cave - one of the islands many sea caves.
 The soaring beauty of the island and the cave's towering, six-sided basalt columns are famously captured by Mendelssohn's Hebridean Overture.

 As we travel around the Isle of Mull we can see incredible wildlife - soaring sea and golden eagles, basking sharks, minke and killer whales, porpoises, dolphins, seabirds and seals.
-On board our small cruise ships you can do as little or as much as you want.
+On board our small ships you can do as little or as much as you want.
 Sit back and enjoy the trip as you travel through the island's picturesque Sounds and sea lochs; view the spectacular mountains of Mull including mighty Ben More; marvel at the headland lighthouses and castles and get involved in working our wee small ships – it is all up to you.

 We are pleased to offer to our passengers a complementary visit to Iona Abbey.